 A more recent theory by Hasson suggests that crying is a social cue designed to show vulnerability, solicit sympathy from bystanders, and advertise social trust and a need for attachment.
 Looking back, I didn't feel uncomfortable crying in front of everyone—though I would have, on any other occasion.
 Seeing others' red-rimmed eyes in the audience (when I finally managed to look up), in a way, seemed to validate my feelings, creating an unspoken emotional bond between myself and the guests.

 So why do we cry when we're happy?
 Sad?
 Stressed?
 Frustrated?
-Lots of different reasons, and nobody seems to know exactly, biologically or psychologically, why.
+There are lots of different reasons, but nobody seems to know exactly, biologically or psychologically, why.